DigitalHistory/classroom_helper/README.md

 This year, in part because of some hassle with Github's new `template repoitories`, I am trying a nw system: I add every student repo as a remote to a pristine repo or my own (**not** my developmentrepo!).
 I make new branches tracking each of their master branches, run tests, save the results, and then go on to the next one.
 I'm riggine my org-mode functions to check out the appropriate branches rather than navigate to different repositories.
 I'm hoping it will make things less chaotic in the long run.

+## Which version of git??

+There are a number of excellent npm modules for git out there in the wild.
+Unfortunately, they all use asynchro ous methods.
+This is fine for most operations, especially if you want to **extract informaition about the repository**.
+But this workflow demands active modification of many branhces of the repo.
+This is easiest todo **synchronously**.  so while I have experimented with dugite and nodekit, for now I have been rewriting most functions to use `shelljs`.
+I have no idea if this works at all on windows, but should work on all Unix-based systems.

+## Examples
+Some example scripts are in [the examples directory](./examples).

 ### API